sf-wdi-17/notes/lectures/week-03/dusk/README.md

 curl -i localhost:3000
 ```

 **Exercise 1:** With your buddy, modify our server file to send back a string of html that has an h1 that says 'Hello World!'.
-Clone [this](PUTLINK HERE) repo and change into the directory you just cloned.
+Clone [this](https://github.com/sf-wdi-17/simple-server) repo and change into the directory.

 **Think About:** Right now our entire website is a single page.
 No matter what url we try to go to, we always get the exact same thing.
-It doesn't matter if we go to (http://localhost:3000/)[http://localhost:3000/] or (http://localhost:3000/abcdefg)[http://localhost:3000/abcdefg], we always send back the same exact thing. **How could we solve this problem?**
+It doesn't matter if we go to [http://localhost:3000/](http://localhost:3000/) or [http://localhost:3000/abcdefg](http://localhost:3000/abcdefg), we always send back the same exact thing. **How could we solve this problem?**

 While we could build a web app entirely from scratch, we'd only be making more work for ourselves; we'd be reinventing the wheel and we don't want to do that.